Bloomberg Phone Screen: What It Covers, How It's Scored, and How to Pass

 3. Time and space complexity.
 You will almost certainly be asked to state the complexity of your solution.
 Don't wait.
 Name it before the interviewer prompts you.
 If you arrived at a suboptimal approach first, say so and explain how you'd improve it.

-If you've ever been on a bad on-call rotation with someone who just stares at the terminal and says nothing, you understand exactly why Bloomberg weights this so heavily.
+Bloomberg interviewers are sizing up the engineer they'd want sitting next to them when a feed goes down at 2am.
+The four-dimension rubric is how they get there.
+If you've ever been on a bad on-call rotation with someone who just stares at the terminal and says nothing, you understand exactly why narration is weighted so heavily.

 What Problems Actually Appear